douglas-amirault/NPC-Revolution-Team-Project/NPCRevolution_RoombaRevolution_readme.txt

 Faith designed and implemented the roombas enemies.
 This includes putting together the model from Unity primitive objects, the ChasingRoomba.cs, JumpingRoomba.cs, and Roomba.cs scripts, creating custom animations in Animations/EnemyAnimations, and combining these elements to make the three roomba prefabs objects in Prefabs.
 She also designed layout of the level2.unity scene.
-Additional supplental assets created included Prefab/ClimbableWall.prefab and Prefab/waypoint.prefab.
+Additional supplemental assets created included Prefab/ClimbableWall.prefab and Prefab/waypoint.prefab.
 Also did a little debugging for Assets/Scripts/FileCabinetMover.cs

 No external assets were used.